liberu-ui/users/README.md

 are welcome.
 Pull requests are great, but issues are good too.

-Thank you to all the users who already contributed to Enso!
+Thank you to all the users who already contributed to Liberu!

 ## License